guowei1314/DFBASR/readme.txt

-"Joint Discriminative Feature Boosting and Sample Reweighting for Multi-view Clustering", the paper has been submitted to AAAI 2026.
+"Enhancing Multi-view Clustering: Discriminative Feature Boosting Meets Adaptive Sample Reweighting", the paper has been submitted to AAAI 2026.